 Mechanical Form factor overview

-The OCP NIC 3.0 specification defines a third generation mechanical form factor that allows for interoperability between specification compliant systems and cards.
+The OCP NIC 3.0 specification defines a third generation mechanical form factor that allows for interoperability between compliant baseboards and add-in cards.

 OCP NIC 3.0 cards have two form factors – Small and Large.
 These cards are shown in Figure 3 below.
 The components shown in the figures are for illustrative purposes.
 The Small form factor card has one connector (Primary connector) on baseboard.
 The Large form factor card has two connectors (Primary Connector and Secondary Connector) on the baseboard.
 Both the Primary and Secondary connectors are defined in and compliant to SFF-TA-1002.
 [Editor’s note: plan to submit change back to SFF-TA-1002].
 On the NIC side, the card edge is implemented with gold fingers.
 The gold finger design follows SFF-TA-1002 as well.